 A study sponsored by the California Department of Fish and Game in the late 1980's documented a population decline of 40-60% in the past 30 years.
 Only about half of the maternity colonies known to exist in California prior to 1980 were active by 1991, resulting in an estimated 54% decline of adult females.
 Only three maternity colonies increased in size during the period, and all three are located in National Park areas (Point Reyes National Park, Lava Beds National Monument, and Pinnacles National Monument).
 Of the 23 roosts that are no longer available to bats, 9 (mostly buildings) have been demolished, 4 (all buildings) have burned, 4 (all buildings) have been renovated in such a way that bats were excluded, and 6 (including buildings, caves, mines, and a water diversion tunnel) have had the entrance closed.

-Consequently, for this species to exist, minimization of human disturbance is essential.
-In additional, it is essential that habitat be preserved.
+Consequently, for this species to exist, it is essential that human disturbance is minimized and the habitat preserved.

 Human intervention may have helped conserved the population on the west coast of North America, because man-made structures provide a shelter for big-eared bats.1 Channel Islands National Park staff continues with a program of monitoring and surveying this species to ensure its well-being.